Editor’s Note: This post has been updated with new links and content.

 Facebook is changing how they weed out Page content that goes against their policies and offering more information on banned content with the Facebook Page Quality tab.

-Facebook just introduced new measures to weed out Page content that goes against their policies.
-In addition, they’re cracking down on those who’ve violated in the past.
+They’re also cracking down on those who’ve violated in the past.
 It’s important to know this information because repeated violations can result in Page removal.
-So, keep reading for the details on Facebook Page Quality.
+Keep reading for more details on Facebook Page Quality.